Friedy630/Matrix_Games/Presentation.md

 A small WiFi router inside the LED box creates a local network, enabling remote SSH access to the Raspberry Pi.

-This setup allowed us to deploy code without opening the box or attaching peripherals.
+This setup allowed us to deploy code without opening the box or attaching peripherals, by running a python script on ones PC that sent signals to the Router.

 @fieteInfobox(That router does not possess an internet connection. <br> Sometimes people were confused why the internet suddenly stopped working.)